 Non-harmfulness (harmlessness).
 To not wish harm to any living creature—not even to any lifeless object.
 Ahimsa is about the intent, rather than the action itself.
 It is an attitude of universal benevolence.(1)

 In Orthodox Hinduism

 The Hindu mystic Patanjali wrote a scripture called the Yoga Sutras, where he outlines yamas (restraints, or what one should not do) and niyamas (observances, or what one should do).
 Ahimsa is the first of the yamas.
-Patanjali says that once ahimsa is mastered, even wild animals and ferocious criminals will become tame and harmless in our presence.
+The Yoga Sutras say that once ahimsa is mastered, even wild animals and ferocious criminals will become tame and harmless in our presence.

-Traditionally ahimsa is taken to mean that a person should not kill.
+Ahimsa definition states that a person should not kill.
 This is why vegetarianism is so widespread in India.(2) Some Hindus believe that one should not kill or harm anything even to save one’s own life.
-Some sects in India go to great measures to follow this, such as boiling water to avoid killing germs when they drink it.
 (3)